viktorsapozhok/docker-scip/README.md

 $ docker-compose up -d
 ```

+To run the script inside the container, we use `docker exec` command.
-And running the optimization script, we get the following output:
+The optimization displays the following output:

 ```shell
 $ docker exec -it scip python scripts/knapsack.py